 Frequently Asked Questions about Singapore

 Singapore is a multicultural society comprised of Malay, Chinese and Indian ethnicities.
 It is important to learn more about the specific traditions associated with each culture, particularly in a society in which religious tolerance is essential.
 Throughout the year, all the major religions find their expression in the celebration of major festivals.
-Thanks to Singapore's modern infrastructure, Western expats don't experience too much culture shock.
+Thanks to Singapore's modern infrastructure, Western expats are unlikely to experience too much culture shock.

 What languages are spoken?